Updated for Version 3.7

 Example Teams

-A “Soup” team mixes Electro, Hydro, Pyro, and Anemo applications to trigger many reactions (Electro-Charged, Overload, Vaporize, Swirl), creating a soup of numbers and reactions.
+This team archetype mixes Electro, Hydro, Pyro, and Anemo applications to trigger many reactions (Electro-Charged, Overload, Vaporize, Swirl), creating a soup of numbers and reactions.
 Fischl is a great enabler for the Electro reactions.

 Example Teams